 What you receive from TRS is based on a formula that involves your length of service and your high average salary.
 TRS uses a very generous formula compared to other state plans as we calculate your benefit using your highest 24 consecutive months of salary when other states use 3 to 5 years of salary.
 Basically, the longer you work, and the higher your salary is, the more money you will receive from TRS.

-Each section to the right has been created to help you navigate through your remaining years, so you make the best choices for you and your family.
+Each related section below has been created to help you navigate through your remaining years, so you make the best choices for you and your family.
 How you answer these questions can affect your TRS pension and retirement income.
 Here are some questions you should keep in mind as you continue your career in education as a TRS member:

 Be sure to review the related information on this page to understand all aspects of your TRS benefits.